The Garden Grazer

 Vegetables: Add other veggies as you see fit such as bell pepper, sweet corn, or diced tomato.

-Make it meaty: Include your favorite vegan ground beef crumbles to the mixture.
-I suggest cooking these separately according to package instructions.
-Then either stir it into the bean mixture in the skillet, or simply spoon it down the center of the tortillas before rolling up.
+Make it "meaty": Include your favorite vegan ground beef crumbles to the mixture.
+Cook these separately according to package instructions.
+Then either stir it into the bean mixture in the skillet, or spoon it down the center of the tortillas before rolling up.

 Make it cheesy: Add nutritional yeast or sprinkle vegan cheddar cheese shreds if desired.
+You can either add this to the filling before rolling up, or top the enchiladas with cheese during the last 10-15 minutes of baking time.

 Serving